Super Mario 64 (Nintendo 64)/Regional and Version Differences

-- It's possible to collect more than 999 coins (for instance, grabbing the coins generated by Bowser's fire), at which point the coin counter gets forced back to 999.
+It's possible to collect more than 999 coins (for instance, grabbing the coins generated by Bowser's fire), at which point the coin counter gets forced back to 999.
 A bug in the Japanese version causes it to instead try to set the life counter to 999.
 Since the life counter is only 8 bits, this becomes -25, which is displayed as M25 in the game.
 (M is used in the place of a minus sign.
 This is also seen in the debug displays.)
-If you then try talking to Yoshi at this point, the game will lock up.
-He'll try to give you 100 lives, but your extra life total won't change, and you'll be stuck on the roof with Yoshi while the "counting" sound effect keeps playing.
+If you then try talking to Yoshi without entering a new course to reset the invisible coin counter, the game will lock up.
+He'll try to give you 100 total lives, but the game will continuously set Mario's life total to -25 each frame, and you'll be stuck on the roof with Yoshi while the "counting" sound effect continuously playing.

 - In the Japanese version, when Bowser is defeated and leaves behind the key, run to where the key will land and press C-Up and look somewhere.
-Mario will keep looking that way during the key collection cutscene, which looks absolutely hilarious.
+Mario will keep looking that way during the key collection cutscene.

 - Further, the key collection cutscene shows a Star instead of a key; early footage (see right) of the first Bowser fight shows him leaving behind a Star upon defeat, suggesting that this is a very old leftover.